ZhipengMei/Zapato/README.md

 Welcome to Zapato!

-Zapato is a popular sell & bid market place available as an Android application primary focusing on high quality sneaker shoes for both adult male and female consumers.
+Zapato is a popular sell & bid marketplace available as an Android application primary focusing on high quality sneaker shoes for both adult male and female consumers.

 This project started as a Senior Project by CECS 491A Group D from California State University, Long Beach.